webmate-io/webmate-sdk-samples/README.md

 This repository contains examples of how to use the [webmate Java SDK](https://github.com/webmate-io/webmate-sdk-java).

+## Usage

+To run the examples, add your webmate credentials in `MyCredentials.java` and follow the instructions there.
+Then run `mvn test`.
+If you don't already have webmate credentials, you can sign up for demo credentials here: https://demo.webmate.io/#/login

 ## Samples

-To run the examples add your webmate credentials in `MyCredentials.java` and run `mvn test`

 <table border="1">
     <tr>